 The Lacey Depot Building, City of Lacey’s 50th Anniversary Landmark Project, is a near replica of the original depot, which opened in 1891 in the same area.
 It serves as the focal point of Lacey’s new Depot District and:

-- Complements future museum project and provide a lunch location for school field trips.
+- Complements future museum project and provides a lunch location for school field trips and other groups.

-- Acknowledges the rail industry’s role in Lacey history and evolution as a City.
+- Acknowledges the rail industry’s role in Lacey’s history and evolution as a City.

 - Connects the past (historic train depot) to the future (new museum/cultural center/Depot District).